 The Charleston County Public Library is offering the free programs for children, teens and adults throughout the month of September.

-Library Card Sign-Up Month: Sept.
-1-30.
-All branches.
+Library Card Sign-Up Month: Through Sept.
+30. All branches.
 September is Library Card Sign-Up Month, a time when the American Library Association and libraries across the country remind parents that the most important school supply is the library card.
 Throughout the month free replacement library cards will be issued and the library, in conjunction with the Charleston County School District, will work to issue library cards to children kindergarten-grade 6.
+All grade levels will be serviced upon request and teachers are encouraged to contact their local library for details.
 Get access to books, computers, homework help, resume and job search assistance, music, movies, downloadable eBooks and audio books and much more.